emberjs/website/source/guides/routing/specifying-a-routes-model.md

 `App.PostsRoute` returns an object from its `model` hook, that object will be set as the `model` property of the `App.PostsController`.

-(This, under the hood, is how template's know which model to render: they look at their associated controller's `model` property.
+(This, under the hood, is how templates know which model to render: they look at their associated controller's `model` property.
 For example, the `photos` template will render whatever the `App.PhotosController`'s `model` property is set to.)